Taylor Park is about Family, Community, and Conserving the Natural Beauty of the Santiam Canyon.

 If a group of you go in on a large purchases, then wholesale nurseries might be the way to go for more expensive specimens.

-Lastly I would recommend not buying too many Doug Firs or competitor (species), as they will be supplied by the park for border plantings.
+Lastly we would recommend not buying too many Doug Firs or competitor (species), as they will be supplied by the park for border plantings.
 In the meantime, if you have any plant specific questions, feel free to ask on Facebook!